This is the second in a series of eight sections.

 We are not only what we know of ourselves but an immense more which we do not know; our momentary personality is only a bubble on the ocean of our existence".
 (LD, p.
 576)

 The situation gets more complicated because the outer nature is the end result of the “immense more” mentioned above, of which most of us are not at all aware.
-The main purpose behind the complex concepts and maps used in this article is to make it easier to find one's way through these semi-conscious inner realms and to see more clearly from where feelings, thoughts and actions arise.
+The main purpose behind the complex concepts and maps used in this chapter is to make it easier to find one's way through these semi-conscious inner realms and to see more clearly from where feelings, thoughts and actions arise.
 We will discuss how this can help if we want to change our nature in the chapter on self-development.

 Inner nature is the term Sri Aurobindo uses for that part of the being which is not fully accessible to an individual in his or her ordinary waking consciousness.
 The word inner might give the impression that one is dealing only with a small, dark, and purely private territory.
 According to Sri Aurobindo, the opposite is true: The inner nature (a) is vaster and more luminous than the outer nature; (b) has access to broader and higher ranges of experience and knowledge; and (c) is more, not less, connected to others and the rest of the world (LD, pp. 442, 554–564).